Mikejo5000/vsts-docs-pr/docs/work/import-process/customize-process.md

 *   Must define a transition between all workflow states that are mapped to the ```Proposed``` state category and workflow states mapped to the ```InProgress``` state category
 *   Must define a transition between all workflow states that are mapped to the ```InProgress``` state category  and workflow states mapped to the ```Complete``` state category.

-For a description of state category and mappings, see [Customize the workflow for a process, State categories](../process/customize-process-workflow.md#state-categories).
+For a description of state category and mappings, see [Workflow states and state categories](../concepts/workflow-and-state-categories.md).

 <a id="wit-global-list-definitions"></a>
 ### Global lists

-The following limits are placed on global list import:
+For the Hosted XMl process model, the following limits are placed on global list import:
 - Total of 64 global lists
 - Total of 512 items per list
-- Total of 10K items defined within all global lists defined across all WITs.
+- Approximately 10K items can be defined total within all global lists specified across all WITs.

 <a id="work-item-form-layout"></a>